luukvbaal/statuscol.nvim/README.md

   },
   clickmod = "c",         -- modifier used for certain actions in the builtin clickhandlers:
-                          -- "a" for Alt, "c" for Ctrl and "m" for Meta. clickhandlers = {       -- builtin click handlers Lnum                    = builtin.lnum_click,
+                          -- "a" for Alt, "c" for Ctrl and "m" for Meta. clickhandlers = {       -- builtin click handlers, keys are pattern matched Lnum                    = builtin.lnum_click,
     FoldClose               = builtin.foldclose_click,
     FoldOpen                = builtin.foldopen_click,